Unikarah/Unikarah/README.md

 [![Unikarah's GitHub stats](https://github-readme-stats.vercel.app/api?username=unikarah&show_icons=true&theme=radical&count_private=true))](https://github.com/unikarah/github-readme-stats)

 ## How to reach me ?
-You can contact me on [LinkedIn](https://www.linkedin.com/in/sarah-gutierez/) or via my mail address: sarah.gutierez@epita.fr
+You can contact me on [LinkedIn](https://www.linkedin.com/in/sarah-gutierez/) or via my email address: sarah.gutierez@epita.fr
 <!--
 **Unikarah/Unikarah** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.